phuse-org/SENDConform/pages/send/send_data_conversion.md

 ---

+<font class='outdated'>The IRI creation method and values on this page are outdated as of 2020-02-05.
+Text to be updated.</font>

 ## Source Data
 Publicly available preclinical study data was copied from the PhUSE [TestDataFactory](https://github.com/phuse-org/TestDataFactory) GitHub repository to the [SENDConform](https://github.com/phuse-org/SENDConform) repository for use in this project.
 The SAS transport XPT data files are available within the folder structure at:
 <pre>